YetAnotherNerd/whatlastgenre/README.md

 	  -i, --interactive    interactive mode (default: False)
-	  -r, --tag-release    tag release type (from what.cd) (default: False) -m, --tag-mbids      tag musicbrainz ids (default: False) -b, --use-colors     colorful output (default: False)
-	  -c, --use-cache      cache processed albums (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4) --no-whatcd          disable lookup on What.CD (default: False) --no-lastfm          disable lookup on Last.FM (default: False) --no-mbrainz         disable lookup on MusicBrainz (default: False) --no-discogs         disable lookup on Discogs (default: False) --config CONFIG      location of the configuration file (default: ~/.whatlastgenre/config) --cache CACHE        location of the cache (default: ~/.whatlastgenre/cache)
+	  -r, --tag-release    tag release type (from what.cd) (default: False) -m, --tag-mbids      tag musicbrainz ids (default: False) -c, --use-cache      cache processed albums (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4) --no-whatcd          disable lookup on What.CD (default: False) --no-lastfm          disable lookup on Last.FM (default: False) --no-mbrainz         disable lookup on MusicBrainz (default: False) --no-discogs         disable lookup on Discogs (default: False) --config CONFIG      location of the configuration file (default: /home/foo/.whatlastgenre/config) --cache CACHE        location of the cache (default: /home/foo/.whatlastgenre/cache)

-If you seriously want to tag release-types (-r) or mbrainz-ids (-m) you should also enable interactive-mode (-i).
-Consider to save the mbrainz-ids (-m) when not using --no-mbrainz, you searched for them, why not save them? ;) Think about using the cache feature (-c, --cache) if you have a large set of albums, to speed up things next time.
+If you seriously want to tag release-types (-r) or musicbrainz-ids (-m) you should also enable interactive-mode (-i).
+Consider to save the mbids (-m) when not using --no-mbrainz, you searched for them, why not save them? ;) Think about using the cache feature (-c) if you have a large set of albums to speed up things next time.
 Disabling music-sites is not recommended, the more sources, the better tags.

 ## Examples